 Regardless of whether you are a beginner, intermediate or advanced paddler, there are three basic pointers to remember:

 1. LONG = FAST.
-A longer board generally glides better due to its increased water-line length
+A longer Paddle Board generally glides better due to its increased water-line length

 2. WIDE = STABLE.
 A wider board generally provides more stability